barryclark/jekyll-now/_posts/2018-05-09-Stop-_-Frisk.md

 When viewed through a racial context, this "crime-only" approach to modeling stop and frisk appears to have its limits; it generally overpredicts the number of stop and frisk incidents in whiter neighborhoods and under predicts the amount of stop and frisk in neighborhoods with higher concentrations of people of color.
 If police were solely to use crime as a decision-making data point then we would expect to see equal distribution of residuals across neighborhoods with varying levels of residents of color.
 This indicates that there is something else driving the relationship between stop and frisk and crime (and it might have something to do with race).

 Now that we see a clear need to incorporate the neighborhood's racial composition into the model, we can update our "crime-only" model to control for the proportion of residents of color in each neighborhood.
-The plot below shows the same linear relationship between the previous year's crime rate and stop and frisk now controlling for the neighborhood's racial composition.
+The plot below shows the same linear relationship between the previous years' crime rate and stop and frisk now controlling for the neighborhood's racial composition.
 Additionally, the updated crime & race linear model is shown side-by-side along with the "crime-only" model below.

 <details><summary><b>Click for regression model output</b></summary>
 <p>